RRDomingues/identification_outlier_loci/README.md

 # identification_outlier_loci
-This script describe how to identify outlier loci from genomics data
+These scripts describe how to identify outlier loci from genomics data